 View last year's deep-dive workshops here.

 As part of the SPSP Annual Convention, leaders in the field of social and personality psychology organize daylong mini-conferences focused on specific areas of study and research in the field.
 These one-day preconferences kick off the SPSP Annual Convention and give attendees the unique opportunity to gather with colleagues who share their specific academic and research interests.
 These sessions can include speakers, discussions, networking lunches with experts, and poster presentations.
-Take a look at last year's preconferences.
+Take a look at this year's preconferences.

 Note: Registration for Preconferences will continue to be merged with convention registration.